-The global domain is defined as the union or "patchwork" of logically rectangular (LR) sub-domains or patches.
-The DistGrid create methods allow the specification of such a patchwork global domain and its decomposition into exclusive, DE-local LR regions according to various degrees of user specified constraints.
-Complex index space topologies can be constructed by specifying connection relationships between patches during creation.
+The global domain is defined as the union or "tilework" of logically rectangular (LR) sub-domains or tiles.
+The DistGrid create methods allow the specification of such a tilework global domain and its decomposition into exclusive, DE-local LR regions according to various degrees of user specified constraints.
+Complex index space topologies can be constructed by specifying connection relationships between tiles during creation.